bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/40_module_two/2002_automating_iac_github_action.md

 ### Adding the automated workflow

-Github Actions are defined as workflow files, within your code repository under the .github/workflows directory.
+Github Actions are defined as workflow files within your code repository under the .github/workflows directory.
 To create an action, you’ll add a new file to this directory.
 If you already have workflows and are familiar with the workflow file format, you could add the Bridgecrew step section to your own workflows for the same results.

-To create a new workflow, select “Actions” within your TerraGoat forked repository then select “New Workflow.”
+To create a new workflow, select “Actions” within your TerraGoat forked repository, then select “New Workflow.”

 ![GitHub Action menu](images/github_action_menu.png "GitHub Action menu")

 Select “Set up a workflow yourself” to create a new, blank workflow.

-Name the new file bridgecrew.yaml and replace the entire contents with the workflow template provided below, This takes the jobs section provided by the Bridgecrew integration instructions and wraps it in a fully functional GitHub Actions definition.
+Name the new file bridgecrew.yaml and replace the entire contents with the workflow template provided below.
+This takes the jobs section provided by the Bridgecrew integration instructions and wraps it in a fully functional GitHub Actions definition.

 ```
 name: Bridgecrew